servicebinding/spec/README.md

 ## Well-known Secret Entries

-Other than the recommended `kind` and `provider` entries, there are no other reserved `Secret` entries.
+Other than the recommended `type` and `provider` entries, there are no other reserved `Secret` entries.
 In the interests of consistency, if a `Secret` includes any of the following entry names, the entry value **MUST** meet the specified requirements:

 | Name | Requirements
 | ---- | ------------